 I have one other variation on this great exercise and that is to change completely from slow reps to fast.
 I would add a clap in-between the press-ups which then creates a power exercise in addition to building on my strength.

-- The other area I would work on is by forearms.
-For this I’d follow all of my armchair exercises.
+.
 Most of these exercises can be completed whilst sat in a chair.
 Over time I would increase the sets, reps and weight

 With all of these exercises the average time to completion is less than 30 minutes.
 I accept there are so many other exercises that you can do however, as I said at the beginning of the article, I would prefer you went to a gym and paid a personal trainer to design a program for you.
 I’ll reiterate that you may need to consult your doctor before attempting any exercise program.